 Stefan produces some silver bullets, noting that the same sort was used to kill Karen.
 He claims, however, that their removal during the autopsy means that Karen will return to life.
 This doesn’t really comport with the first movie, but really, that’s the least of this chapter’s sins against continuity.

 “This type of bullet, Mr. White, means that your sister is a werewolf,” Stefan asserts.
 Well, it means, perhaps, that someone thought she was a werewolf, which is hardly the same thing.
 Ben is understandably unconvinced by this purported evidence.
-And really, even the silver bullets were used on Karen is purely a contention on Stefan’s part.
+And really, even the fact that silver bullets were used on Karen is purely a contention on Stefan’s part.

 Despite Ben’s amused reaction, Stefan declaims that “Even now, there are great numbers of werewolves living secretly among us.”
 ‘Great numbers’ might be overstating thing.
 If there were, say, thousands of werewolves in America savaging people all the time, surely someone would have noticed.